hamidgokce/hamidgokce/README.md

 <h3 align="center">Hi 👋, I'm ABDULHAMID GOKCE</h3>

 - 🔭 I’m currently working on **AWS & DevOPs**
-- An individual who tries to improve and update himself in the field of software and to benefit people on this platform.
+- An individual who tries to improve and update myself in the field of software and to benefit people on this platform.
 Especially DevOps & Cloud Engineer enthusiast
 - 💬 How to reach me: hamidgokce@gmail.com